Ingenia Motion Control

 Languages and libraries

-Extensive experience with C and Python (including Numpy, SciPy and Matplotlib).
-Non-trivial experience with Qt/PyQt GUI toolking, C++ and bash scripting.
-Familiar with testing.
-Some experience with MPI (Message Passing Interface) and Linux Kernel drivers.
+Extensive experience with C and Python.
+Familiar with cffi Python C extensions, Numpy, SciPy, Matplotlib, PyQt/PySide.
+Non-trivial experience with C++ and bash scripting.
+Familiar with testing and CI/CD.
+Some experience with Linux Kernel drivers.

 Vim and Tmux enthusiastic.
-Worked many years using SCM systems including Perforce, GIT and SVN.
+Worked many years using SCM systems including GIT, Perforce and SVN.
 Experience configuring complex multiplatform projects with CMake.
-Familiar with continuous integration.
-Configured a distributed build and test system using Jenkins for multiple groups.
+Familiar with multiple continuous integration tools (Jenkins, Travis, AppVeyor).
 Experience with Doxygen and Sphinx documentation systems.
 Also familiar writing in LaTeX.

 Extensive experience with Atmel AVR and ARM Cortex M4 (Atmel SAM family) Raspberry Pi and BeagleBone Black.
 Written drivers for multiple peripherals including SPI, I2C, DMA, GPIO, PWM, UART, EEPROM, Flash as well as interface APIs for sensors (e.g. accelerometer, compass, heart-rate sensor, LCD, etc.).
 Worked on both bare metal and RTOS.

-Experience using POSIX APIs.
+Frequent user of the POSIX and Win32 APIs.
 Experience writing MISRA C 2012 compliant code (verification with PC-Lint).
 Experience with CANopen (CiA-301, 305, 402).
 Some experience with EtherCAT.

 Networking and Systems Administration